GENERAL MISCELLANY

 A remarkable book, demonstrating how small the world had already become in the 18th century.
 Mexico in 1765 seems an unlikely place for a discussion of Tibetan missions, but here is an elaborate report on the Capuchin missions in Tibet, published half way around the world in Mexico.
 It is possible that these reports came across the Pacific, or equally, that they came via Europe.
 In any case, a most exotic combination of topic and imprint.

-A special issue copy: Present here is an uncalled-for frontispiece.
-It is of four Capuchin martyrs, is signed by the artist Navarro, is engraved on copper, and is printed au sanguine -- the color reserved for only the most special copies of 18th-century books.
-This frontispiece is not called for by Medina
+signed by the artist Navarro, is engraved on copper, and is printed au sanguine the color reserved for

 and is not present in any of the copies reported as held in the U.S.

 Medina, Mexico, 4991; Palau 45600; Sabin 11098; Maggs, Bibliotheca Asiatica, 611.
-Full antique calf, spine gilt, leather label.
-Slight worming to late leaves, repaired with tape in an inoffensive fashion.
+Full antique calf, spine gilt, leather label; a little light scuffing, in fact to rather attractive effect.
+Careful repairs, using archival tape, accomplished to old worming to most leaves; wormwork sometimes minimal and sometimes more extensive but never preventing reading.
 Quite a good copy.
 (12725)

 For more 18TH-CENTURY BOOKS, click here.